Our latest release has new and improved

 until the brackets come out, people will be trying to determine which teams

 are poised for a deep run in the tournament.
-One of the criteria people use
+One of

 What Makes Great